rehierl/html-outliner-spec/issue-associations.md

 section, associate the node with `current section`.

-NOTE - Because this step uses the description "a node", it applies to **any nodes** (element nodes and non-element nodes) for which the previous steps didn't create an association.
+NOTE - Because this step uses the description "a node", it applies to **any nodes** (element nodes and non-element nodes alike) for which the previous steps didn't create an association.

 NOTE - The previous steps apply only to element nodes that extend the outlines of their ancestors (sectioning content elements or heading element) or that create new outlines and sections (sectioning roots).
-When entering or exiting any other element node, the references to `current section`, `currentOutlineOwner` and the current outline (i.e. `currentOutlineOwner.innerOutline`) stay the same throughout the visit (enter and exit) of the remaining nodes.
+When entering or exiting any other element node, the references to `current section`, `currentOutlineOwner` and the current outline (i.e. `currentOutlineOwner.innerOutline`) stay the same throughout the visit (enter and exit) of those remaining nodes.

-NOTE - Recall that "associate node X with section Y" can be read as defining a two-way relationship defined by the following two properties:
-`Section Node.parentSection` and `Node[] Section.innerNodes`.
-Because
+Recall that "associate node X with section Y" can be read as defining a two-way relationship defined by the following two properties: `Section Node.parentSection` and `Node[] Section.innerNodes`.

-`parentSection` represents only a single reference, this step could be executed either when entering, or when exiting a node.
-With regards to `innerNodes`, this step turns out to be **bugged**, if the association is established when exiting those nodes.
-The reason for this is that adding a node to the `innerNodes` array will append it to the end of that array.
-The node sequence that this array represents will not correspond to the document's structure if nodes are added when exiting them (reversed order).
-So with regards to a `innerNodes` list/array, this step must be executed while entering these remaining nodes.
+Because `parentSection` represents only a single reference, this step could be executed either when entering, or when exiting a node.
+With regards to `innerNodes`, this step turns out to be **bugged**, if the association is established when exiting the remaining nodes.

+The reason for this is, that adding a node to the `innerNodes` array will append it to the end of that array.
+The sequence of nodes that this array represents will not correspond to the document's structure, if nodes are added when exiting them (reversed order).
+So with regards to an `innerNodes` list/array, this step must be executed when entering the remaining nodes.

-<h4 id="type-5-sections">What is 'current section'?</h4>
+<h4 id="type-5-current-section">What does 'current section' represent?</h4>

+In order to understand the meaning of this step, it is necessary to know what the value of the `current section` variable represents when this step is supposed to be executed.

+NOTE - Recall, that each node in the DOM tree will be visited in tree order.
+This means that a node's parent element will be entered before its inner child nodes.
+Likewise, parent elements will be exited after their child nodes have been processed.
+In addition to that, preceeding siblings will have been visited before a node is entered.

+The relevant parts that change the 'current section' variable are:

+1. When entering a sectioning content (SC) element - changed to the SC's first inner section
+2. When exiting a SC element - changed to the last section of the outline of the SC's parent sectioning element (SE)

+2 - **TODO** - is that another bug ?!?

 <!-- ======================================================================= -->
 <h3 id="type-6">Type 6) Associate non-element node X with parent.section</h3>